Serving Trinity

 Mike Ooten is the custodian for Trinity UMC which includes the TCDC.
 Mike has been a member of Trinity for many years but only took on the role of custodian in 2019.
 Mike is a valued volunteer on the worship team, managing the technical aspects of video recording and posting our worship services on social media.

 Mike is married to a lovely lady who is the volunteer church cook, preparing delicious meals most Wednesday nights and overseeing the volunteer kitchen staff.
-Mike loves pot roast banana pudding and steak fries brownies, and maybe often gets extra of both.
+Mike loves banana pudding and brownies, and maybe often gets extra of both.

 They have one son, one grandson and a robot vacuum named Barbie.